Timothy-A-Hoggard/Example_files/README.md

 This directory contains example Rmd documents and the rendered outputs (document pair = Rmd and rendered PDF).
 I have included three different types of document pairs.

 # Example one
-The first being an example of an analysis pipeline for flow cytometery experiments in lab.
+async_analysis_v_2022.Rmd/pdf highlight an analysis pipeline for flow cytometery experiments in lab.

 # Example two
 The second type shows a dynamic document written for a lab protocol.